Instant replay: Basketball

 In NBA basketball, the officials must watch an instant replay of a potential buzzer beater to determine if the shot was released before time expired.
-Since 2002, the NBA has mandated installation of LED light strips on both the backboard and the scorer's table that illuminate when time expires, to assist with any potential review.
+Since 2002, the NBA has mandated the installation of LED light strips on both the backboard and the scorer's table that illuminate when time expires, to assist with any potential review.

-Instant replay first came to NBA in the 2002–03 season.
-In Game 4 of the 2002 Western Conference Finals, Los Angeles Lakers forward Samaki Walker made a three-point field goal from the half court at the end of the second quarter.
-However, the replay showed that Walker's shot was late and that the ball was still in his hand when the clock expired.
+Instant replay first came to the NBA in the 2002–03 season.
+In Game 4 of the 2002 Western Conference Finals, Los Angeles Lakers forward Samaki Walker made a three-point field goal from half-court at the end of the second quarter.
+However, the replay showed that Walker's shot was late and the ball was still in his hand when the clock expired.
 The use of instant replay was instituted afterward.

-Beginning with the 2007–08 season, replay also can be used in determining players being ejected from contests involving brawls or flagrant fouls.
+Beginning with the 2007–08 season, replay can also determine players being ejected from contests involving brawls or flagrant fouls.
 In the 2008–09 season, replay may also be used to correctly determine whether a scored field goal is worth two or three points.
-It may also be used to determine the correct number of free throws awarded for a missed field goal.
+It may also choose the correct number of free throws awarded for a missed field goal.
 It may also be used in cases where the game clock malfunctions and play continues to decide how much time to take off the clock.
-In 2014, the NBA consolidated its replay work in remote instant replay center to support officials in multiple games.
+In 2014, the NBA consolidated its replay work in a remote instant replay center to support officials in multiple games.

 In college basketball, the same procedure may also be used to determine if a shot was released before time expired in either half or an overtime period.
-In addition, NCAA rules allow the officials to use instant replay to determine if a field goal is worth two or three points, who is to take a free throw, whether a fight occurred and who participated in a fight.
+In addition, NCAA rules allow the officials to use instant replay to determine if a field goal is worth two or three points, which is to take a free throw, whether a fight occurred, and who participated in a fight.
 The officials may also check if the shot was made before the expiration of the shot clock, but only when such a situation occurs at the end of a half or an overtime period.
 Such rules have required the NCAA to write new rules stating that, when looking at instant replay video, the zeros on the clock, not the horn or red light, determine the end of the game.